Shashankti/apartment-listing/index.md

 3. [Contract and documents](documents.md)
  - Documentes needed for the rental contract(for long term stay)
 4. [Location etc.](contact.md)
- - Location of the apartmend and other miscellaneous information about the building i guess
+ - Location of the apartmend and other miscellaneous information about the building i guess.
 ---